A PHOTOGRAPHIC LIFE:

 Gradually age caught up with us, old bones needed some heat and so my wife and I migrated to Frigiliana, an ancient Moorish Village on the Andalucian coast.
 And it’s here, over the last 6 years I’ve had the opportunity to work on the books and photography that have been sitting on my to-do list for a long time…

-My photographic bio leads to other things photographic.
-Tutorials, opinion and a gallery of my photography can be accessed by clicking on the links below….
+A gallery of my photography, along with tutorials, opinion and can be accessed by clicking on the links below….